chandanv89/read-write-vrp-docs-pub/resources-and-data-models/recurring-domestic-payments.md

 ### GET /domestic-payments/{DomesticPaymentId}/payment-details

-A PISP can retrieve the Details of the underlying payment transaction via this endpoint.
+A TPP can retrieve the Details of the underlying payment transaction via this endpoint.
 This resource allows ASPSPs to return richer list of Payment Statuses, and if available payment scheme related statuses.

 #### Status